 New investors seeking a good stock broker for beginners may be put off by all the moving parts of its desktop platform.
 Even the basics can be overwhelming since the platform is built to offer access to so many different markets.
 For example, after entering a ticker symbol for a popular ETF, the platform prompted us to select whether we wanted a quote for the stock, options, or futures contracts based on its value.
 It’s simple to navigate, but new investors may be lost in the shuffle.

 Interactive Broker's margin rates are some the lowest available in the market.
 Here's a rundown of its margin rates by margin balance.

 |$100,000 - $1 million||1.09%||2.59%|

 It’s safe to say that margin lending is Interactive Brokers’ special sauce.
 Most competing discount brokers charge two to three times more for margin loans than Interactive Brokers.
 If margin is central to your trading or investing strategy, its low interest rates may alone be a reason to put it on the short list of brokers to choose from.

-The table above is indicative of the brokerage’s focus on high value accounts, financial professionals, and active traders.
+The list above is indicative of the brokerage’s focus on high value accounts, financial professionals, and active traders.
 Few brokers even bother to publish margin rates for amounts in excess of $2 million-$5 million.
 That Interactive Brokers publishes margin rates for loans in excess of $200 million says a lot about the service from the get go.

 Interactive Brokers also deserves some praise for using a clear and easy-to-understand method for calculating its margin interest rates.
 The brokerage adds a spread to the Federal Funds Effective Overnight Rate, whereas other brokers substitute their own proprietary benchmark to calculate interest charged to customers who have a debit balance.